Dear advisor: I have a startup idea, what Should i do next?

 Here's a framework to help you: JTBD.

-Part II: Understand your customers and what value you bring
+Part II: Meet your customers to refine what value you bring

 Before you spend any money on developing a solution, talk to your prospective customers to narrow down who they actually are, really understand their needs and value you bring to your customers -- and see if they’d be willing to pay for a solution to their problems.
 Sometimes it feels like a catch-22, you need customers to find more customers.
 How do you get started and find your first one?